-This week we are concluding our Dirty Sock Syndrome with information on how to treat and prevent falling victim to Dirty Sock Syndrome.
+This week we are concluding our dirty sock syndrome coverage with information on how to treat and prevent falling victim to it by managing the indoor air quality of your home.

-The best treatment is always taking the right steps to prevent Dirty Sock Syndrome from happening to your air conditioning system in the first place.
+The best treatment is always taking the right steps to prevent dirty sock syndrome from happening to your air conditioning system in the first place.
 The best way to do this is with a good air filter.
-An air filter is the first line of defense against mold, mildew, bacteria, and other particles in the air that lead to the build-up that causes Dirty Sock Syndrome.
+An air filter is the first line of defense against mold, mildew, bacteria, and other particles in the air that lead to the build-up that causes it.
 You will also need to make sure that you change the air filter in a timely manner to ensure that the air stays properly filtered before entering your air conditioning unit.
 Air filters should be changed every one to three months; the more you run your air conditioner, the more often the filters will need changing.

 Treating Dirty Sock Syndrome

-Should it be too late for prevention tactics and Dirty Sock Syndrome has already set in your home, relief is possible and only requires you to clean your evaporator coil.
-This in conjunction with the prevention methods will eliminate Dirty Sock Syndrome from your home and keep it from returning.
+Should it be too late for prevention tactics and dirty sock syndrome has already set in your home, relief is possible and only requires you to clean your evaporator coil.
+This in conjunction with the prevention methods will eliminate this syndrome from your home and keep it from returning.